vlegchilkin/advent-of-code/resources/2019/day/11/README.md

 Build a new emergency hull painting robot and run the Intcode program on it. *How many panels does it paint at least once?*

-Your puzzle answer was `1932`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 --- Part Two ---
 ----------------